rpmuller/ePubs/WP1.md

 that there is something degraded about a shoemaker, who must exchange his shoes in order to live.
 Retail trade, we are told, is not a natural part of the art of getting wealth (1257).
-The natural way to get wealth is by skilful management of house and land.
+The natural way to get wealth is by skillful management of house and land.
 To the wealth that can be made in this way there is a limit, but to what can be made by trade there is none.
 Trade has to do with money, but wealth is not the acquisition of coin.
 Wealth derived